 - 4.2 The person to whom an allegation or concern is first reported should treat the matter seriously and keep an open mind.
-They should not: - Investigate or ask leading questions. - Make assumptions or offer alternative explanations. - Promise confidentiality.
+They should not: - Investigate or ask leading questions. - Make assumptions or offer alternative explanations. - Promise confidentiality. - pg.
+6 This policy is in line with Keeping Children Safe in Education Updated August 2023 by the Education Safeguarding Advisory Team

-They should follow Comper School procedures, which should include the following:
+They should follow our school procedures, which should include the following:

 - Making a written record of the information (where possible in the child's/adult's own words), including the time, date and place of incident/s, persons present and what was said. - Signing and dating the written record. - Immediately reporting the matter to the Head Teacher or the Deputy Head Teacher in their absence or where the Head Teacher is the subject of the allegation report to the Chair of Governors. - A "case manager" will lead any investigation.
-The case manager will be appointed by the Head Teacher or Chair of Governors. - Comper School will undertake an immediate risk assessment which involves ensuring immediate safety of the child and/or children and seeking medical attention if required.
+The case manager will be appointed by the Head Teacher or Chair of Governors. - Our school will undertake an immediate risk assessment which involves ensuring immediate safety of the child and/or children and seeking medical attention if required.